AskExplain/gcproc/README.md

-# Generalised Canonical Procrustes - Under Development
+# Generalised Canonical Procrustes
 A generative encoding method - ideas stemming from the geometric Procrustes, the statistical Canonical Correlation Analysis, and the neural network Autoencoder.

-A method that aligns multiple datasets of various matrix size via an encoding into a lower dimensional space.
+A method that aligns two datasets via an encoding in a lower dimensional space.

-By learning the encoding structure of the data, can also predict missing values and embed points for dimensionality reduction.
+By learning the encoding structure of the data, can also predict and impute missing values.

 Documentation and Example code https://askexplain.github.io/gcproc/